 If you are in a toxic work environment, you will constantly feel stressed, anxious, or angry.
 It can make it hard to focus on your job and forget about what’s going on outside of work.

-We can characterise the environment by behaviours that intimidate or threaten others with harm or loss of job security or status.
+We can characterize the environment by behaviours that intimidate or threaten others with harm or loss of job security or status.
 These behaviours may include threats of physical violence, sexual harassment, and discrimination.
 Toxic Work Environments can lead to high turnover rates, low productivity, and increased team member stress levels.
 Henceforth, taking action is essential if you feel your workplace is no longer a healthy place to work or stay.

 What Are the Signs of a Toxic Work Environment?